spirit-101/nft-preview-card/README.md

 - Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-- You can see a live site at [QR Code Component](https://spirit-101.github.io/product-preview-card/)
+- You can see a live site at [NFT Preview Card](https://spirit-101.github.io/nft-preview-card/)

 ### Built with